Lambda Legal and Ropes & Gray Urge Supreme Court to Uphold the Affordable Care Act

 The cases are California v.
 Texas, brought by 19 states led by California and includes New York, Illinois, Virginia, Massachusetts, Connecticut, Delaware, Hawaii, Minnesota, New Jersey, North Carolina, Oregon, Rhode Island, Vermont, Washington, Colorado, Iowa, Michigan, Nevada, the District of Columbia, and the governor of Kentucky, and Texas v.
 California, led by Texas on behalf of that state, Alabama, Arizona, Arkansas, Florida, Georgia, Indiana, Kansas, Louisiana, Mississippi, Missouri, Nebraska, North Dakota, South Carolina, South Dakota, Tennessee, Utah, and West Virginia.
 The U.S. House of Representatives intervened in support of the states led by California and in defense of the ACA.

-Lambda Legal Senior Attorney and Health Care Strategist Omar Gonzalez-Pagan, Counsel Gregory R. Nevins and Counsel and HIV Project Director Scott Schoettes joined Kirsten Mayer, Douglas Hallward-Driemeier, John T. Dey, Brendan McLaughlin, Ryan Sullivan and Megan A. McEntee of Ropes & Gray as counsel on the brief.
+Lambda Legal Senior Attorney and Health Care Strategist Omar Gonzalez-Pagan, Counsel Gregory R. Nevins and Counsel and HIV Project Director Scott Schoettes joined Douglas Hallward-Driemeier, Brendan McLaughlin and Megan A. McEntee of Ropes & Gray as counsel on the brief.

 Signatories include AIDS United, American Academy of HIV Medicine, Black AIDS Institute, Center for Health Law and Policy Innovation, GLBTQ Legal Advocates & Defenders, Housing Works, Human Rights Campaign, Latino Commission on AIDS, National Alliance of State & Territorial AIDS Directors, National Black Justice Coalition, National Center for Transgender Equality, National Minority AIDS Council, Positive Women’s Network - USA, The AIDS Institute, and Whitman-Walker Health and the Whitman-Walker Institute.